Fun On-Air Activities You Might Like To Try

 On the first full weekend each May, all the New England states get on the air to give a chance for stations around the world to make contacts with New Englanders.
 This event is especially popular with county and grid square hunters, because we have some rare ones, especially in Northern New England.
 Join the fun from home, or hit the road and put a rare one on the air. www.neqp.org

 Not to be confused with RSGB’s Islands on the Air (IOTA) program, this one is for any island in the United States.
 USI holds several on-air events each year, and both clubs and individuals can put islands on the air anytime year-round.
 TSRC put Gilman Island in Hanover (CT River) on the air back in 2011, and we’re always open for new adventures.
 Check the calendar at www.usislands.org to see which islands will be on the air in coming months.
-Club treasurer Dave WA1ZCN has a 13′ Boston Whaler that’s perfect for landing small groups on islands.
+Club treasurer Dave WA1ZCN has a 13′ Boston Whaler that’s perfect for landing small groups on islands and would love to help.

 Summits On The Air (SOTA)

 Pack a lunch, radio, and bring your log book!
 SOTA is an ARRL program that activates as many mountain summits as possible.
 You can operate on any band, but 2m and HF are both popular.
 Listen to 146.52 on any nice weekend, and you’ll likely hear one or more hams on hills.
-TSRC has a loaner kit for members who want to try their hand at SOTA.
-The club’s SOTA coordinator is Dan, AD1HD.
+TSRC has gear for members who want to try their hand at SOTA.

-If you’d like to put together an informal club “team” to participate in an on-air contest, mini-dxpedition, or special event station, get in touch with any Board member or bring it up at a meeting!
+If you’d like to put together an informal club “team” to participate in an on-air contest, mini-dxpedition, or special event station, get in touch with any club officer, send out a group email, or bring it up at a meeting!